This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Your infant has a fever, diarrhea, or is not responsive.

-- Your infant has sunken fontanels (soft spots), no tears when he cries, or fewer wet diapers than usual.
+- Your infant has sunken fontanels (soft spots), no tears when he or she cries, or fewer wet diapers than usual.

 - Your blood pressure suddenly goes very low, you are dizzy, and you see blood in your bowel movement.